 I am however only complaining a bit perhaps because I've no idea how to make myself one of those nice, little email-list-sign-up-pop-ups.
 So right, the pop-up I can't make.
 But I can make a sign-up page easily enough, and shoot email addresses collected to the database.
 And then I can write a tiny, little program to send an email to all the names in the database.
 It would only require only a bit of work really.
 And really, to create the pop-up is probably not so difficult either—if only I'll Google.
 But in honesty, that damn pop-up does annoy me so much.
 So I know I'm probably not the only person who thinks so.

 But I do move against the crowd naturally anymore.
 And perhaps people like their email-lists probably.
 But if I must resort to trickery in any way to grow my platform, then my content is not good enough, I feel.
 So leaving off the email-list-sign-up forces me to be better.
 Or that's the idea anyway.
-And more focus goes instead into what it is that I do create.
+And more focus goes instead into what it is that I do create, the important thing.